I'm not going to presume to tell you what to do.

 I'm lucky enough to have a large run, with several different areas the chickens use for their dust baths.
-They generally prefer to take their dustbath spas in loose earth, and I don't add any DE to those areas - the soil and grit they use is enough to keep parasites away.
+They generally prefer to take their dustbath spas in loose earth, and I don't add any DE to those areas - the soil and grit present naturally is enough to keep parasites away.

 I also provide an alternative of a child's sandpit turned into a dustbath in the shade of the fig tree in their run.

 Mix the DE in well.
-Having it as only small part of a dust bath means there's not enough of it for the chickens to breathe it in.
+Having it as only a small part of a dust bath means there's not enough of it for the chickens to breathe in.

 Don't leave this out in the rain - we saw earlier that DE is effective only when it's dry.
 When it gets wet it turns into a sloppy mess.

 If you want to experiment with DE in your chickens' feed, the recommendation is to sprinkle it on and then mix it in at the rate of no more than 5% of the total(3).
 I find it hard to estimate in percentages, so I'd use a quarter cupful to every 5 cups of feed.

 But remember: there is no evidence that DE is an effective worm treatment.

 If your chicken has a particularly bad infestation of parasites like mites, a dust bath won't be enough.
 You'll first need to get rid of the mites which are already there.

 Parasites tend to gather around the chicken's vent and at the shaft - the bottom of feathers where they meet the skin.